-Budgeting, licensing, planning, organizing and managing a variety of programs for young children.
-The administrator's role, site development, ongoing organization, personnel program components, working with staff, parents and volunteers will be included in the course.
-(Designed to meet California State Child Development Permit requirements for a Site Supervisor and Title 22 requirements for a Child Care Center Director.)
+Study and practice of budgeting, funding, licensing, planning, organizing and managing a variety of programs for young children.
+The administrator's role, leadership style, program development, and ongoing organization.
+Meets permit and licensing training requirements for a Director or Site Supervisor.